The Federal Department of Education requires colleges to disclose the following pieces of information.

 Additional information regarding tax benefits applicable to the costs of higher education can be found in IRS Publication 970 (PDF).

-When a full-time student withdraws from all classes during the semester by formal application through the Student Life Office, the comprehensive fee charged to that student will be reduced according to the percentage of the semester completed.
-For a statement of this policy, see the Luther College Catalog.
+When a full-time student withdraws from all classes during the semester by formal application through the Student Engagement Office, the comprehensive fee charged to that student will be reduced according to the percentage of the semester completed.
+For a statement of this policy, see the Financial Services website.

 - Availability of Aid Information